Yuliya Solntseva: Biography

 Solntseva directed 14 films between 1939 and 1979.
 She collaborated with husband Aleksandr Dovzhenko on his later films, including Michurin (1949), for which she was awarded a Stalin Prize.

 After the death of her husband in 1956, Solntseva went on to produce three personal films he had made after Joseph Stalin's death in 1953.
 Dovzhenko died of a heart attack the night before he was to start the production for his first film, Poem of the Sea, of the three films he wrote but was unable to finish.
 Solntseva completed the works titling it The Ukrainian Trilogy, which focused on Ukrainian nationalism with a blend of illusion and reality.
 The trilogy was honored by the Museum of the Moving Image.
-The programme was named "Yuliya Solntseva's Ukrainian Trilogy" and screened on August 26-27, 2017.
+The programme was named "Yuliya Solntseva's Ukrainian Trilogy" and screened on August 26–27, 2017.

 Solntseva was not originally given credit for her own work as a director, instead seen as solely an assistant for Dovzhenko.
 With her cinematic work consisting of previously written material by her late husband, her own creativity had been overlooked with those believing her role in the production of The Ukrainian Trilogy was merely getting the film to the screen.
 Upon further consideration, it is now understood that Solntseva had incorporated her own artistic style with her own experimental sound design and images.
 She was able to discuss the conventions of socialist realism through the incorporation of melodramatic emphasis, as a way to bring these conventions into surreal worlds throughout the film.

-For The Chronicle of Flaming Years she won the Best Director award at the 1961 Cannes Film Festival.
+For Chronicle of Flaming Years she won the Best Director Award at the 1961 Cannes Film Festival.
 She was also a jury member at the 1975 Cannes Film Festival.
 She was named a People's Artist of the USSR when she turned 80.

 Death

-Yuliya Ippolitovna Solntseva died on October 28, 1989 in Moscow.
+Solntseva died on October 28, 1989, in Moscow.
 She is buried at the Novodevichy Cemetery (plot No. 3) next to her husband.

 Personal life

-Her husband was Alexander Dovzhenko (1894-1956), film director.
-They met in Odessa in 1928 and got married a year later.
+Her husband was Alexander Dovzhenko (1894–1956), film director.
+They met in Odesa in 1928 and got married a year later.